List of American Girl characters: Lindsey Bergman

 Described as a girl "who is eager to help", Lindsey's self-titled book details the difficulties her impulsive attempts at helping with causes.
 The character is Jewish and the book references her brother's Bar Mitzvah experience and party plans.
 A small collection consisting of a scooter set and laptop accompanied her release.
 She is the first girl of the year released in 2001 and retired in 2002, and replaced by Kailey Hopkins.

-Lindsey has short hair, dark brown curls and blue eyes.
+The Lindsey doll has short hair with dark brown curls and blue eyes and comes wearing a green t-shirt, a blue hoodie with black sleeves, a khaki skirt, multicolored leggings, and red boots.
 Her face mold is the Classic mold.

 Kailey Hopkins

 Kailey Hopkins lives near tide pools in California and is an avid swimmer and surfer as is Joss.
 When development threatens to destroy the tide pools she loves and surfs in, she and her best friend engineer a protest to make a difference.
 Kailey's collection included various beach outfits and accessories.
 She was the second girl of the year, released in 2003, retired in 2004, and replaced by Marisol Luna.

-Kailey has light skin, blonde hair and brown eyes.
+The Kailey doll has light skin, blonde hair and brown eyes and comes wearing a pale blue sundress and brown sandals.
 Her face mold is the Classic face mold.

 Marisol Luna

 Marisol Luna is a nine-year-old girl who aspires to be a dancer.
 She moves from Chicago's Pilsen neighborhood to a suburb that does not have a dance studio where she can practice her favorite ballet folklórico dances.
 Introduced on January 1, 2005, Marisol had an extensive collection of dance outfits and accessories.
-Marisol has medium skin, brown eyes, and medium brown hair.
-Her face mold is the Josefina Montoya mold.
+The Marisol doll has medium skin, brown eyes, and medium brown hair and comes wearing a pink tank top, a purple wrap top, capri pants, green Mary Janes, and a purple hat.Her face mold is the Josefina Montoya mold.
 Marisol is the first Latina (Mexican) American Girl of the year made by American Girl; the second being Luciana.

 Jess McConnell

 Jess McConnell accompanies her archaeologist parents on a several months-long expedition to Belize, where she learns new lessons about responsibility and the preservation of history along with learning new things about herself.
 To illustrate her mixed Japanese-American and Irish-Scottish heritage, the Jess doll debuted with a new face mold.
+The Jess doll has fair skin, dark hair, and dark brown eyes and comes wearing an orange tank top, a tie-dye skirt, and brown sandals.
 Jess is also the first Girl of the Year by American Girl to be explicitly biracial.